-Shares of common stock that may be issued upon conversion of the Series A Preferred Shares to be issued in this offering.
+· Shares of common stock that may be issued upon conversion of the Series A Preferred Shares and Series B Preferred Shares to be issued in this offering.

-The number of shares of our common stock outstanding after this offering will fluctuate depending on how many Series A Preferred Shares are sold in this offering and whether and to what extent holders of Series A Preferred Shares convert their shares to common stock.
+The number of shares of our common stock outstanding after this offering will fluctuate depending on whether and to what extent holders of Series A Preferred Shares and the holders of Series B Preferred Shares convert their shares to common stock.